NobleWolf42/Queue-Bot/README.md

 ## How to run

 1. Clone this repo into a local directory using `git clone https://github.com/NobleWolf42/Queue-Bot`
 2. Copy file `config.example.json` to `config.json` and enter your settings.
-For any questions, please make a ticket or join through the invite link to our discord server above.
+For any questions, please create an issue ticket or join through the invite link to our discord server above.
 3. Run `npm install` to install dependencies.
 4. To start the bot, run `node queue.js`.